- Basics

 - Enter a 200 character maximum default Offline Device Lock warning message displayed when the device lock is enabled on the offline device.
 This is a pop-up message that can be dismissed by the device user prior to their device being locked.
 Since this message is for an offline lock, it should be set before the device is enrolled.

-- The Block incoming calls when device is locked checkbox lets an admin know if the device has been set in the Devices screen to block incoming calls.
+- The Block incoming calls when device is locked checkbox lets an admin know if the device has been set in the Devices page to block incoming calls.
 Phone numbers added to the list allow the device to receive calls from these numbers when locked.

-- Refer to the Advanced support methods setting to review how additional support settings have been defined, and how apps have been made available on the device lockscreen.
-These settings cannot be configured within the Policies portion of the Knox Guard console and must be configured using the 'Default lock screen'.
+- Under the Advanced support methods review the additional support settings.
+These settings cannot be configured within the Offline policy and must be configured using the Default lock screen policy.

 - Select SAVE to commit the default offline device lock settings.